-As discussed in previous sections, the derived diameters stem from assuming an albedo of 0.175 and a diffuse Lambertian phase function.
-A mean distance of 36,000 km is also used.
+As discussed in previous sections, the derived diameters stem from assuming an albedo of 0.175 and a diffuse Lambertian phase function.6 A mean distance of 36,000 km is also used.
 As a reminder, the absolute magnitude is a log calculation (unitless); the smaller the number, the brighter and, likely, larger the object.
-The distribution of absolute magnitudes is shown in Figure 28.
+The distribution of absolute magnitudes is shown in Figure 30.
 Overlaid on the distribution are the diameters associated with a few of the bins.
-The peak in absolute magnitude for functional CTs is seen at 11, corresponding to a size of 4 m.
-The peak of the nonfunctional objects is seen near 12, which is a size of 2.5 m.
+The peak in absolute magnitude for functional CTs is seen at 10, corresponding to a size of 8 m.
+The peak of the nonfunctional objects is seen near 12.5, which is a size of 2.5 m.
 The catalog is said to be complete down to 1 m at GEO; using the assumptions above, this corresponds to an absolute magnitude of 14.4.
 The peak of the UCTs is an artificial one due to the detection capabilities of the telescope.
-It is believed the UCT population will continue on the same slope throughout the smaller magnitudes.
-As described in this report, the smallest detected object to be seen with MODEST, using the albedo and phase function assumptions, is 10 cm.
+It is believed that the UCT population will continue on the same slope throughout the smaller magnitudes.
+The smallest detected object to be seen with MODEST, using the albedo and phase function assumptions, is 6 cm.6